Latest Visits

 Construction of this palatine chapel, with its octagonal basilica and cupola, began c.
 790–800 under the Emperor Charlemagne.
 Originally inspired by the churches of the Eastern part of the Holy Roman Empire, it was splendidly enlarged in the Middle Ages.

-Aachen Cathedral (German: Aachener Dom) is a Catholic church in Aachen, Germany and the seat of the Diocese of Aachen.
+Aachen Cathedral (German: Aachener Dom) is a Catholic church in Aachen, Germany and the cathedral of the Diocese of Aachen.

-One of the oldest cathedrals in Europe, it was constructed by order of Emperor Charlemagne, who was buried there in 814.
-From 936 to 1531, the Palatine Chapel saw the coronation of thirty-one German kings and twelve queens.
-The church has been the mother church of the Diocese of Aachen since 1930.
-In 1978, Aachen Cathedral was one of the first 12 items to be listed on the UNESCO list of World Heritage Sites, because of its exceptional artistry, architecture, and central importance in the history of the Holy Roman Empire.
+One of the oldest cathedral buildings in Europe, it was constructed as the royal chapel of the Palace of Aachen of Emperor Charlemagne, who was buried there in 814.
+From 936 to 1531, the original Palatine Chapel saw the coronation of thirty-one German kings and twelve queens.
+Later, much expanded, it was a minster and collegiate church, becoming a cathedral briefly from 1803 to 1825, and again in 1930 when the Diocese of Aachen was revived.
+In 1978, Aachen Cathedral was one of the first 12 sites to be listed on the UNESCO list of World Heritage Sites, because of its exceptional artistry, architecture, and central importance in the history of the Holy Roman Empire.

 wikipedia.org